jhubrt/demOS/DOCS/BLITSnd/BLITSnd_4.md

 * a 4 voices RAW sample file of the replay.
 You can import them in Audacity for example (import => raw data => 4 channels / 8 bits signed PCM / 25khz).
 	- dumps are saved into _logs\ASM or _logs\C or _logs\PC folder according to the running version
 * a text file that contains player routine variables states for each frame
+* a file dump of pre-transposed samples storage

 Batch files are provided (they expect to have notepad++ and winmerge installed)
 * PC\BlsConvert.bat converts all the test .MOD file and visualize conversion results in notepad++